-- 1. Civilian aircraft must possess a Civilian Aircraft Landing Permit (Facility License) to land at NAS Patuxent River or OLF Webster as per reference (p).
-Flight Planning maintains a list of current Civilian Aircraft Landing Permits.

-- 2. If a civil aircraft makes an emergency or unauthorized landing, it is mandatory that the pilot, if able, completes a Landing Permit Form and provides a copy of Certificate of Insurance if a Landing Permit is not already on file.
-The pilot should also provide a handwritten statement including:

-- a.
-Name.

-- b.
-Address.

-- c.
-Phone number.

-- d.
-Airmen certificate number.

-- e.
-Reason(s) for landing.

-- 3. If a civil aircraft makes an emergency landing, the civil user will be billed for costs incurred by the government as a direct result of such a landing at NAS Commanding Officer's discretion.
+- 1. Civilian aircraft must possess a Civilian Aircraft Landing Permit (Facility License) to land at NAS Patuxent River or WOLF as per reference (p).
+Flight Planning maintains a list of current Civilian Aircraft Landing Permits. - 2.
+If a civil aircraft makes an emergency or unauthorized landing, it is mandatory that the pilot, if able, completes a Landing Permit Form and provides a copy of Certificate of Insurance if a Landing Permit is not already on file.
+The pilot should also provide a handwritten statement including: - a.
+Name. - b.
+Address. - c.
+Phone number. - d.
+Airmen certificate number. - e.
+Reason(s) for landing. - 3.
+If a civil aircraft makes an emergency landing, the civil user will be billed for costs incurred by the government as a direct result of such a landing at NAS Commanding Officer's discretion.
 The pilot is required to complete a civil landing permit packet prior to departure authorization.
-The aircraft will not be granted authorization to depart the airfield until the AFM has been notified and ensures all NAVFAC required paperwork has been completed.

-- 4. If a civil aircraft makes an unauthorized, non-emergency landing, Base Security will impound the aircraft pending collection of the required documentation.

-- 5. For all civil, unauthorized landings, the following agencies shall be contacted immediately:
+The aircraft will not be granted authorization to depart the airfield until the AFM has been notified and ensures all NAVFAC required paperwork has been completed. - 4.
+If a civil aircraft makes an unauthorized, non-emergency landing, Base Security will impound the aircraft pending collection of the required documentation. - 5.
+For all civil, unauthorized landings, the following agencies shall be contacted immediately: Security, AFS, Crash Crew, AFM and CDO.

-- a.
-Security.

-- b.
-AFS.

-- c.
-Crash Crew.

-- d.
-AFM.

-- e.
-CDO